GUIDE ON TARANGIRE NATIONAL PARK IN TANZANIA

 Cyril Christo & Marie Wilkinson, Conservation Photographers, Authors & Wildlife Documentary Producers - USA

 The AfricanMecca Safari experience was great.
 All the connections were spot on and the lodges and camps were great - 1st class.
 The safaris were great with the time spent in Ngorongoro totally outstanding.
 We just totally loved it, a great experience.

 The Tanzania safari was a trip that will remain in our memories as one of the best.
 The guide we had for the safari was named Babu and he was professional, knowledgeable & attentive.
 I will definitely use your company for any future trips.

 Marian Murray - Boston, United States

-EAST AFRICA SAFARI TRIP IDEA FOR TARANGIRE IN NORTHERN TANZANIA
+EAST AFRICA SAFARI BOOKING TRIP IDEA FOR TARANGIRE IN NORTHERN TANZANIA

 When visiting Tarangire National Park, we recommend combining it with your Northern Tanzania safari to Lake Manyara, Ngorongoro Crater and Serengeti (wildebeest migration).
 End your trip with a Swahili cultural tour and beach holiday in Zanzibar.

 You may optionally extend out to offbeat parks in Southern and Western Tanzania such as Selous, Ruaha or Katavi ending with a chimpanzee trekking safari at Gombe or Mahale by the relaxing Lake Tanganyika.